akoutmos/prom_ex/README.md

 ### Design Philosophy

-With the widespread adoption of BEAM ecosystem projects like Telemetry and the other libraries in the [BEAM Telemetry org](https://github.com/beam-telemetry), we have reached a point where we have a consistent means of surfacing application metrics.
+With the widespread adoption of BEAM ecosystem projects like Telemetry and the other libraries in the [BEAM Telemetry GitHub Org](https://github.com/beam-telemetry), we have reached a point where we have a consistent means of surfacing application metrics.
 This allows us to have a great level of insight into our applications and dependencies given that they all leverage the same fundamental tools.
 The goal of this project is to provide a "Plug-in" style library where you can easily add new plug-ins to surface metrics so that Prometheus can scrape them.
 Ideally, this project acts as the "Metrics" pillar in your application (in reference to [The Three Pillars of Observability](https://www.oreilly.com/library/view/distributed-systems-observability/9781492033431/ch04.html)).

+PromEx provides a few utilities to you in order to accomplish this goal:

+-   A behaviour that defines the contract for a PromEx plug-in
+-   Mix tasks to upload the provided Grafana dashboards that compliment the collected Prometheus metrics
+-   The `PromEx.MetricTypes.Event` struct to define event based metrics
+-   The `PromEx.MetricTypes.Poll` struct to define pollable metrics
+-   The `PromEx.MetricTypes.Manual` struct to define manually refreshed metrics
+-   The `PromEx.Plug` module that can be used in your Phoenix or Plug application to expose the collected metrics

 ### Available Plugins